3MFConsortium/spec_booleans/3MF Boolean operations.md

 *	Repeated patterns defined by meshes applied into a base model.
 For example, repeated perforations.

 This extension defines how to combine different objects into a new type of shape defined as a *booleanshape* object.
-It defines a simple mechanism to concatenate a series of boolean oparations (left to right in figure 1.1 below) into a base model.
+It defines a simple mechanism to concatenate a series of boolean operations (left to right in figure 1.1 below) into a base model.

 ##### Figure 1-1: Concatenating booleans operations.